Alfred Teumer: War against the Soviet Union

 On 9 February 1943, Teumer's Bf 109 G-2 (Werknummer 10321) was hit by anti-aircraft artillery and suffered engine failure, resulting in a forced landing at Sologubowka, approximately 70 km southeast of Saint Petersburg.
 Teumer was appointed Staffelkapitän (squadron leader) of 5.
 Staffel of JG 54 in April 1943.
 He replaced Hauptmann Paul Steindl who was transferred.
 On 20 June, the creation of a newly formed IV.
 Gruppe (4th group) of JG 54 was ordered.
 Its first commander was Hauptmann Erich Rudorffer.
 Teumer was tasked with the creation of 10.
 Staffel in July, a squadron of IV.
 Gruppe.
+When Rudorffer was transferred on 1 August, Teumer was briefly tasked with leading the Gruppe until its new commander, Hauptmann Rudolf Sinner, took command on 14 September.
 On 3 September, he was wounded in aerial combat flying a Bf 109 G-6 northwest of Gatchina.
 He was replaced Oberleutnant Robert Weiß as commander of 10.
-Staffel.
+Staffel while command of IV.
+Gruppe briefly went to Oberleutnant Siguurd Haala.
 During his convalescence, Teumer was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 17 October.
 After his recovery, he took command of 2.
 Staffel of JG 54 from Oberleutnant Otto Vinzent in December 1943.
 On 14 February, I. Gruppe moved to an airfield named Wesenberg near Rakvere, located approximately 60 km north of Lake Peipus and 105 km west of Narva.
 Here the Gruppe was subordinated to the 3.
 Flieger-Division (3rd Air Division) and fought in the Battle of Narva.